Full text operators

 AND operator

-An implicit AND operator is always present, so "hello world" implies that both "hello" and "world" must be found in the matching document.
+An implicit logical AND operator is always present, so "hello world" implies that both "hello" and "world" must be found in the matching document.

 hello world